farhiongit/c_thread_pool/README.md

 A thread pool is declared and started with a call to `threadpool_create_and_start ()`.

 The first argument `nb_workers` is the number of requested workers, that is the maximum number of tasks that should be executed in parallel by the system.
-- `TP_NB_CPU` can be used as first argument to fit to the number of processors currently available in the system (as returned by `get_nprocs ()` with GNU C standard library).
+- `TP_WORKER_NB_CPU` can be used as first argument to fit to the number of processors currently available in the system (as returned by `get_nprocs ()` with GNU C standard library).
-- `TP_SEQUENTIAL` can be used as first argument to create a sequential thread pool: tasks will be executed asynchronously, one at a time, and in the order there were submitted.
+- `TP_WORKER_SEQUENTIAL` can be used as first argument to create a sequential thread pool: tasks will be executed asynchronously, one at a time, and in the order there were submitted.

 The maximum number of workers can be defined to a higher value than the number of CPUs as workers will be started only when solicited and will be released when unused after an idle time.